AB2511/SPPU-BE-Practical-Sem-8/README.md

 * All implementations are done as per SPPU LP-VI syllabus requirements
 * Focus is on conceptual understanding and practical demonstration
-* Code is simplified for learning and academic use
+* Code is simplified for academic use

 ---